z4gon/cg-surface-shaders-unity/README.md

 ## Standard Lighting Shader

-1. Define a Standard Surface Shader and make it use the `Standard Lighting` Model.
+1. Define a Standard Surface Shader and make it use the `Standard Lighting` Model via `#pragma`.
 1. Expose all relevant properties in ShaderLab and connect them to the `SurfaceOutputStandard` struct.

 ```c